 Compensating Behaviors

 If, however, the brain fails in this endeavor, a compensating behavior can occur.
 The brain eventually gives up and picks one eye to do the near work.
-The result is that the child, by then possibly even near adulthood, becomes functionally blind in the other eye.
+The result is that the child, by then possibly even near adulthood, becomes functionally blind in the other eye when reading.
 The vision is still there when examined, but when both eyes are open the brain is only accepting the input from one eye at near point.
 This is why some adults who continue to experience convergence problems can finally enjoy reading.
 They are using only one eye to read, usually with no idea they are doing so.

 Incidentally, another obvious compensating mechanism is far less subtle, though usually still a subconscious event.
 If your child covers one eye consistently with his hand, or turns his head sideways to read so that his nose is blocking the print from one eye, then he’s figured out that he is more comfortable seeing print with only one eye at a time.
 He probably isn’t even aware that he’s doing it, although I do know one child who flat out stated that he takes his written tests with one eye closed because he does better that way.